Mahin556/K8S-artifects/Services/LoadBalancer/lb.md

 * Services like **ClusterIP** and **NodePort** provide internal access or fixed node-level ports, but they are not ideal for external/public access.
 * In real-world applications, we need to expose services to **users outside the cluster** (e.g., customers accessing a web app).
 * **LoadBalancer Service** is designed for this purpose.
+* A Kubernetes LoadBalancer service is a type of service that distributes network traffic across multiple pods running in a cluster.
+It ensures that requests are evenly routed to the available pods, providing high availability, scalability, and fault tolerance.
+* When you create a Service of type LoadBalancer in Kubernetes, the cluster interacts with the underlying cloud provider(using CCM) to provision an external load balancer.
+The external load balancer then receives traffic from outside the cluster and routes it to the internal ClusterIP service, which further distributes traffic to the pods.

+Cloud-specific load balancers:
+* Kubernetes integrates with cloud provider load balancers to automate provisioning:
+  * AWS: Elastic Load Balancer (ELB), Application Load Balancer (ALB), Network Load Balancer (NLB)
+  * Azure: Azure Load Balancer, Application Gateway
+  * GCP: Google Cloud Load Balancer

+Layer 4 vs Layer 7:
+* Layer 4 (Transport Layer): TCP/UDP load balancing, basic round-robin distribution.
+Handled by cloud load balancers or Kubernetes Service of type LoadBalancer.
+* Layer 7 (Application Layer): HTTP/HTTPS load balancing, content-based routing, URL/path routing.
+Requires an Ingress Controller like NGINX, HAProxy, Traefik, or Istio.
 ---

 ### 🔹 What LoadBalancer Does